You can make these Halloween luminaries on a budget, in three steps! Kids will love these mummy mason jars too.

 Skills Required: Beginner.
 You don’t need any crafting experience to make these mummy mason jars!
 You’re going to wrap a glass jar in cheesecloth using Mod Podge, and then attach eyes cut out of cardstock.
 This project is so easy that even a child could do it.

-While looking through the Pottery Barn website (which I do religiously), I spotted some cute gauze mummy mason jars.
+While looking through the Pottery Barn website for Halloween decorations (which I do religiously), I spotted some cute gauze mummy mason jars.
 I thought they were super cool, BUT they were $25.00 each.
 YIKES!
-I knew I could totally make these Halloween luminaries myself.
+I knew I could totally make these Halloween lanterns myself.

 Before we dive into these Halloween luminaries, I wanted to give you some tips on the project based on questions that I’ve been asked.
 I hope these help you with your project!